peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 Status Assertions show the status of digital credentials, whether in JSON Web Tokens (JWT) or CBOR Web Tokens (CWT) format.
-Status Assertions function similarly to OCSP Stapling ([RFC6066]), allowing clients to present to the relying parties time-stamped assertions provided by the issuer.
+Status Assertions function similarly to OCSP Stapling ([RFC6066]), allowing credential holders to present to the relying parties time-stamped assertions provided by the credential issuer.
 The approach outlined in this specification enables the verification of credentials against revocation without direct queries to third-party systems, enhancing privacy, reducing latency, and faciliting offline verification.

-The figure below illustrates the process by which a client, such as a wallet instance, requests and obtains a Status Assertion from the issuer.
+The figure below illustrates the process by which a credential holder, such as a wallet instance, requests and obtains a Status Assertion from the issuer.